Scottish island names: Celtic languages

 Given the paucity of knowledge about the Pictish language it may be assumed that islands names with P-Celtic affiliations in the southern Hebrides, and Firths of Clyde and Forth are Brythonic and those to the north and west are of Pictish origin.

-This Goidelic language arrived via Ireland due to the growing influence of the kingdom of Dalriada from the 6th century onwards.
-It is still spoken in parts of the Scottish Highlands and the Hebrides, and in Scottish cities by some communities.
-It was formerly spoken over a far wider area than today, even in the recent past.
-Scottish Gaelic, along with modern Manx and Irish, are descended from Middle Irish, a derivative of Old Irish, which is descended in turn from Primitive Irish.
+Old Gaelic is a Goidelic language that arrived via Ireland due to the growing influence of the kingdom of Dalriada from the 6th century onwards.
+It was formerly spoken over a far wider area than today.
+Scottish Gaelic, along with modern Manx and Irish, are descended from Middle Irish, a derivative of Old Gaelic, which is descended in turn from Primitive Irish.
 This the oldest known form of the Goidelic languages, which is known only from fragments, mostly personal names, inscribed on stone in the Ogham alphabet in Ireland and western Britain up to about the 6th century.
+Its modern form is still spoken in parts of the Scottish Highlands and the Hebrides, and in Scottish cities by some communities.
 The Beurla-reagaird is a Gaelic-based cant of the Scottish travelling community.